Home · Insights · Calm Infrastructure

 Good feng shui lets things fall, just not on people.

 Incidents are handled by reducing blast radius, prioritizing reversibility, and documenting reality.
+Panic rearranging makes the mess worse.

-Offboarding: Cleaning the Space
+Offboarding: cleaning the space

 Eventually, someone else will live here.